richadudani/Assigment1--Fintech-Case-Study/README.md

     For implementation, let's take an example of “React”, A JavaScript library for building user interfaces At Wealthsimple, mobile apps are very important to the business.
 A significant portion of clients use them regularly to check on their accounts and to add to their savings.Inspired by posts from AirBnb, Instagram, and Artsy , company started exploring React Native back in November 2016 to see if it was something they can add to the development toolbox.
 Cross-platform code reuse, hot reloading, and CodePush have the potential to significantly increase how fast companycan get new features and bug fixes out to our clients.
 Additionally, the ability to slowly mix this into our app by integrating with our existing code base was appealing.

+<p> <i> Refer to "WS Application & Data", "WS Business Tools", "WS Technologies for DevOps" and "WS Technologies for Utilities" graphs submitted in the repository. </i> <p>

     Company Strategy
     Most of the references online that cite React Native show tremendous success when it’s used in the context of simple applications or for simple tasks.